turnerbenjamin/mb230_revision_notes/3_contact_center/2_channels.md

 We also define a context provide which is used to provide context values for the
 page: Here, time on page and the page URL.

+I think the context values and their types are defined in the workstream.

 ## Deploy a Chat Widget in a Portal